FirstTestStation/Selftest_code_Firmware/README.md

 ## Project setup

-This project has been developped on raspberry pi 4 following installation instruction from this pdf [getting-started-with-pico_C.pdf](./documentation/getting-started-with-pico_C.pdf),  a copy of the pdf is located on the main folder.

-Visual studio has been used for development and raspberry pi 4 for Pico debug.
+This project was initially developed in 2020 on a Raspberry Pi 4, following the installation instructions from Getting Started with Pico_C.pdf Version 1.4.

+The current version has been developed on a Raspberry Pi 5 using Visual Studio with the Raspberry Pi Pico extension, following the instructions in Getting Started with Pico_C.pdf dated 15 October 2024.

 Based on https://github.com/vmilea/pico_i2c_slave.
 The pico_i2c_slave software has been added to enable the Raspberry Pi Pico to function as an I2C device.

+For debugging, we utilize the GPIO pins of the Raspberry Pi 5, instead of the suggested debug probe.

+Doxygen installation is required (sudo apt install doxygen).
+Graphviz is required with doxygen (sudo apt install graphviz)

-The compilation is performed using Visual Studio and the important extension installed are:
+The compilation is performed using Visual Studio and the extension installed are:

-* Cmake v0.0.17
-* Cmake Tools v1.20.10
-* Cortex-Debug v1.12.1
-* debug-tracker-vscode v0.0.15
+* Raspberry Pi Pico Visual Studio Code extension 0.17.2
 * Doxygen Documentation Generator v1.4.0
 * Doxygen runner v1.8.0
-* Github Pull Request v0.96.0
-* Hex Editor v1.10.0
-* MemoryView v0.0.25
-* peripheral Viewer v1.4.6
-* RTOS view v0.0.7
-* C/C++ v1.21.6

-I not sure if all extensions are required but is the one installed presently.

 ## Building

-Build of this cmake project is performed with Visual Studio
+Build of this cmake project is performed with Visual Studio using Pico Code extension (Compile Project)

 ## Development

 * [`selftest.c`](IO_selftest/selftest.c) is the main source file for the firmware.
 * [`CMakeLists.txt`](CMakeLists.txt) contains build instructions for CMake.
 * [`pico_sdk_import.cmake`](pico_sdk_import.cmake) was (as usual) copied verbatim from the Pico SDK and allows CMake to interact with the SDK’s functionality.
+* [`raspberrypi-swd.cfg`](raspberrypi-swd.cfg) need to be copied on openocd interface folder (../.pico-sdk/openocd/0.12.0+dev/scripts/interface/) if GPIO pins is used to debug project.

 ## Installation

-* The Files ['selftest.uf2'](build/IO_selftest/selftest.uf2) contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
+* The Files ['SELFTEST_CODE.uf2'](build/IO_selftest/SELFTEST_CODE.uf2) contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
 * When software loaded, the Pico board should be installed on the location marked ST_CTRL on Selftest Board.
 * On board Pico Led will flash slowly (heartbeat) on power ON.